Liragbr/InputLagFIX/README.md

 ﻿# 💻 how to reduce input lag
-_InputLagFIX is a solution designed to reduce input lag on Windows systems, enhancing system responsiveness and improving the experience in gaming or critical applications.
+_is a solution designed to reduce input lag on Windows systems, enhancing system responsiveness and improving the experience in gaming or critical applications.
 The project combines essential tools to fine-tune system settings and optimize performance_

 ### Features
 _This project utilizes carefully selected and configured tools to eliminate delays caused by memory overload and inaccuracies in system resolution.
-Below are the tools integrated into InputLagFIX:_
+Below are the tools integrated into InputOptimizer:_

 ## **1. Measure Sleep**